gndecnotes/website/Notes/content/about/index.en.md

 ### Who am I?

-My name is Tanvir Singh and I am a Developer and VFX Artist, currently strudying at GNDEC.
+My name is Tanvir Singh and I am a Developer and VFX Artist, currently studying at GNDEC.
 I started this website because I was bored and was finding something to do.
 If this website hepled you, then enjoy.

 ### Check out my social media